-Aspects of pupil behaviour are discussed on a regular basis at staff meetings and meetings of the Heads of House, and Deputy Heads of House.
+Aspects of pupil behaviour are discussed regularly at staff meetings.

-All staff are required to read the school's behaviour management policy at the staff of each academic year.
+All staff are required to read the school's behaviour management policy at the start of each academic year.
 The policy is reviewed in more detail as part of the school's induction for new staff.